 4. If you want to get into this career, the onus is on you to understand it and make it happen.
 You can try and blag your way in, but you’ll be found out in time.

-5. Patience and self-belief are essential.
+5. Patience and self-belief are essential to building a Salesforce career.

 People might be (but should not be) put off applying for roles because of the mind games we often face when we decide to try something new.
 Messing about on a practice system (an ‘org’, available through Trailhead) and being paid to maintain a live one is a huge mental leap.
 If you know you’ve maxed out your training resources, you need to have faith that you’re ready to do the job.
 Self-doubt goes way beyond Salesforce, it stops people applying for jobs in all industries and impacts our personal lives too.
 But that’s a discussion for another time and place.